 Public transportation to Solano College is available via local city transit agencies.
 For schedules and fares, contact the appropriate local agency.
-Information on bus schedules, ride shares, and carpools is also available in the Student Development Office, room 1409.
+Information on bus schedules, ride shares, and carpools is available in the Student Development Office, room 1409.
+Also, bus schedules are available on the college website at www.solano.cc.ca.us.